 The Mandeville Gallery also manages the College’s Permanent Collection of over 3,000 works of art and material culture, including significant cultural resources from internationally recognized artists and objects from Eastern and Ancient cultures.
 Selections of the collection are on view in public and administrative areas across campus.

 Image 1: Installation view from “Textual” featuring “Dog Fight” by Michael Scoggins.
-Image 2: Installation view from “Probability & Uncertainty” featuring Jessie Henson and a historic, 19th century orrery from the Permanent Collection, Image 3: Installation view from “Laini Nemett: When We Lived Here” Image 4: Nott Memorial exterior, Image 5: Installation view from “Recurrence” featuring work by Simone Meltesen and Kira Nam Greene.
+Image 2: Installation view from “Probability & Uncertainty” featuring Jessie Henson, Carter Hodgkin, and a historic, 18th-century orrery from the Permanent Collection.
+Image 3: Installation view from “Laini Nemett: When We Lived Here” Image 4: Nott Memorial exterior, Image 5: Installation view from “Recurrence” featuring work by Simone Meltesen and Kira Nam Greene.